 NOTE: Some text links below go to applicable products on Amazon.
 As an Amazon Associate I earn from qualifying purchases.

 The kitchen hoods that do not vent outside tend to be easier to install except for the chimney style.

 Kitchen hoods that are vented outside require a little more work.
 If there is an existing exhaust duct for venting the hood outside, then duct fittings may need to be purchased or even fabricated at a sheet metal shop to fit the new hood in.

 I saw the above kitchen hood exhaust vent on an old house that I was working on.
 You can see that it comes straight out of the back of the hood.
-The window glass was replaced with plastic, making it easier to cut a hole.
+The window glass had been replaced with plastic, making it easier to cut a hole.

 One particular chimney hood that I installed took two men eight hours to complete.
-That was a hanging from the ceiling type, with a glass hood and an attic above to work in with the roof vent already in place.
+That model hood was a hanging-from-the-ceiling type, with a glass hood.
+There was also an attic above to work in and the roof vent already in place.

 The wiring of chimney style hoods can be a little tricky.
 The electrical connections or electrical outlet are hidden behind the chimney.
 Read the installation instructions carefully to make sure you get every detail.

 I highly recommend downloading the installation instructions from the manufacturer’s website before purchasing a chimney style hood, or any other appliance for that matter.

 Many of your existing standard kitchen hoods are hardwired in the back.
 However it is permissible to install an electrical outlet in the kitchen cabinet above and use a cord and plug to supply power to the new kitchen hood.
 You can see some examples of outlets that I installed in kitchen cabinets on my blog post about over-the-range microwave ovens.